data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ```

 This verifies that our intercept, the value of `ratio` during the year 2012,
-is 2.03 and the value of `ratio` for 2013 is .012 less than that of 2012
+is 2.03 and the value of `ratio` for 2013 is 0.012 less than that of 2012
 on average.
 Fitting the model gives us more details about these mean ratio
-scores-- namely the coefficient, t value, and p value.
+scores---namely the coefficient, t value, and p value.
 These values help us
 apply judgement when deciding if differences in `ratio` values suggest an
 underlying difference between years or simply differences you can expect from
 randomness.
 In this case, the absence of "\*" in all rows except the Intercept